Skyemou5/Pysoma/README.md

 - add support for game projects with unity and unreal and possibly godot
 - possible branch project name pyrasoma?
 - possibly rewrite in rust
+- add support for houdini package management
+- refactor data to json
+- add data manager to edit json defaults
+- use yaml for configuration